amlewis1578/collect/README.md

 - `final_index` - Index of the final level
 - `energy` - Energy of the transition in MeV
 - `probability` - Probability that the initial level will decay by this transition
-- `gamma_probability` - Probability that the intial level will decay by this transition, and by emission of a gamma (not internal conversion)
+- `gamma_probability` - Probability that the initial level will decay by this transition, and by emission of a gamma (not internal conversion)